yr5913/school-web-app/README.md

 39. implemented closing message functionality for admin
 40. implemented aop for logging exceptions and time taken for each method
 41. Displaying holidays from H2 Database
+42. Changed everything from h2 database to mysql